DnFreddie/Notes/content/posts/POSTS/selinux_suprises.md

 ls -Z
 ```

-All you have to remeber is the firs part of the context, such as `httpd_t`, it  indicates which components can interact with each other.
+All you have to remeber is the first part of the context, such as `httpd_t`, it  indicates which components can interact with each other.

 For instance, `httpd_t` can interact with all `httpd` components but cannot interact with `ssh_t`.